brunno-dev/homer-safe-marge/README.md

 > * "P" Key to go pause
 > * Space Key to Attack
 > * Shift Key to restart
 > * Punch the ghosts and boss.
-Safe Marge!
+Save Marge!

 ## Release History